G-DLP/gdlp.co.uk/content/posts/2025-texts.md

 15. [Katabasis by R.F.
 Kuang](https://thewhitepube.co.uk/texts/2025/katabasis/)
 16. [Low Roar](https://thewhitepube.co.uk/texts/2025/low-roar/)

 I'm happy with my writing but I realised towards the end of the year how much I miss quick texts.
 1000 words, 1500.
-I'm going to carry on with that in the new year.
-It's also a bit practical so I can focus on other work (spent the last 2 weeks on a funding example, for example).
+I'm going to carry on with that in 2026.
+It's also a bit practical.
+I need to focus on other work (spent the last 2 weeks on a funding application for example).
 Grateful to have our audience on the website and Discord so that this reading lands somewhere.
-Grateful to have writing be the centre of my world.
+Grateful to have writing be the centre of my world 🤝